 The Emerging Engineers Award culminates in a national competition.
 3 winners from across the UK are selected to take part in the final, held at our headquarters in London.

 The selected finalists each present their papers, with the overall winner receiving a cash prize and the prestigious Institution Medal.

 Find out more about the final

-Connah represented the ICE's West Midlands Region and is graduate structural engineer working for Arup in their Buildings Engineering Midlands division.
+Jasmine represented the ICE's South West Region and is graduate engineer working for WSP in their Turo office in Cornwall.

 Looking to further your civil engineering career or want to get your career off the ground?
 Want to help solve issues around the world from connecting a remote village to solving the energy shortage?
 Then a career in civil engineering could be just for you.
 Find out what you will need to know to start your career or further your development in civil engineering, no matter what stage you're at.